Mike Kasberg

 GitHub Codespaces made waves when GitHub introduced the feature several months ago.
 Codespaces promises a lot.
 It solves configuration headaches, it creates disposable environments, it can provide better performance than the laptop you’re working on, and it can better enable remote collaboration.
 I was interested to dip my toes in the water and see what it’s like to work with Codespaces, but that can be a little tricky to do if you don’t have access to a GitHub org that’s paying for Codespaces.
 Fortunately, as it turns out, there’s a very accessible alternative that’s free and easy to try, and it’s a great way to get a taste of what the Codespaces experience might be like.

 VS Code has a feature called Dev Containers, and it works almost exactly like GitHub Codespaces, but it runs locally in Docker rather than in the cloud.
 Of course, this means you don’t get the performance benefits that are possible with Codespaces, but most of the other benefits still apply.
 In particular, a dev container provides a disposable development environment with all the right tools ready to go.
-In fact, GitHub Codespaces use the same devcontainer.json file a local dev container would use - a Codespace is really just a dev container in the cloud.
+In fact, GitHub Codespaces use the same devcontainer.json file a local dev container would use – a Codespace is really just a dev container in the cloud.
+More recently, IntelliJ and other IDEs have also added dev container support.

 What is a Dev Container?